jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 A third person camera that follows a character.
 ```

 To implement a simple third person camera, we calculate the view matrix as usual and then move the camera back by translating by an $\mathbf{offset}$ vector {numref}`third-person-camera-figure`.

 $$ View = Translate(\mathbf{offset}) \cdot View $$

 The result of a third-person camera view can be seen below.
-Here we are using Suzanne the Blender mascot to act as our character model, and we can switch from first-person to third-person view using keyboard input.
+Here we are using <a href="https://en.wikipedia.org/wiki/Blender_(software)#Suzanne" target="_blank">Suzanne the Blender mascot</a> to act as our character model, and we can switch from first-person to third-person view using keyboard input.

 <center>
 <video controls muted="true" loop="true" width="500">